stan-dev/design-docs/designs/0005-stan-CI-and-repo-structure.md

 # Current status
 [current-status]: #current-status

+**UPDATE**: This section describes the status of the tests at the time of opening this design docs - on May 7th.

 First a summary of all the tests run on Math/Stan/Cmdstan/Stanc3 repositories.
 Times in square brackets lists the typical run time of the listed test.
 If not specifically mentioned the tests are run on any operating system.

 In Math the following tests are run on Jenkins: